streamlit/docs/content/library/advanced-features/dataframes.md

 In this code snippet, the `key` parameter is set to `"data_editor"`.
 Any changes made to the data in the `st.experimental_data_editor` instance will be tracked by Streamlit and stored in session state under the key `"data_editor"`.

 After the data editor is created, the contents of the `"data_editor"` key in session state are printed to the screen using `st.write(st.session_state["data_editor"])`.
-This allows you to see the changes made to the original DataFrame without having to return the entire DataFrame from the data editor.
+This allows you to see the changes made to the original dataframe without having to return the entire dataframe from the data editor.

-This can be useful when working with large DataFrames and you only need to know which cells have changed, rather than the entire edited DataFrames.
+This can be useful when working with large dataframes and you only need to know which cells have changed, rather than the entire edited dataframe.

 <Collapse title="View interactive app">